oroinc/documentation/user/storefront/order-history/index.rst

    reorder
    view

-There are two ways two create an order in the storefront:
+There are two ways to create an :term:`order <Order>` in the storefront:

 * From a shopping list
 * From a quick order form